 Grafton, a graduate of Hendrix College, lettered three years for the Warriors as a catcher and an infielder.
 In 2007, he was named to the All-Academic Team in the SCAC.
 In 2011, Grafton finished his Master's degree at the University of Central Arkansas and was a volunteer assistant with the UCA Baseball team.

 Prior to UT Tyler, Grafton was an assistant coach with the Conway High School baseball team in Arkansas and a private baseball and softball instructor in Martin, Tennessee.

 Schweiss, an alumni pitcher for the UD Baseball program from 2009-12, was named the assistant coach prior to the 2016-17 season.
 He is the team's pitching coach.
 Schweiss had served on staff the past two seasons as a volunteer assistant coach.
-The final two years of the right-hander's career included the pitcher playing with current head coach Joe Myers – who enters his third season at the helm next spring.
+The final two years of the right-hander's career included the pitcher playing with current head coach Joe Myers – who finished his fourth season at the helm in 2018.
 Myers was an assistant coach and handled the pitchers during the last two years Schweiss pitched.

 Schweiss brings experience working with Myers and being part of the Crusaders' staff throughout the last two springs.
 He has worked with many players on the current roster.
 Schweiss will also aid in the recruiting side of the position, having attended UD.

 After Schweiss graduated with a Bachelor of Arts in Economics & Finance, Schweiss signed with the Normal Cornbelters out of Normal, Illinois.
 Schweiss pitched four summers (2013-16) with the Cornbelters, logging a 25-23 record, 4.03 ERA, 71 appearances (61 starts), 375 innings, and 330 strikeouts over his career.
 In 2016, the native of Parker, Colorado, was named to the West Division All-Star Game.